 Shipping a car from one country to another is a complex process that requires planning and preparation of the proper documentation.
-One key question that often comes up is whether it is possible to ship a car when the owner does not have a valid driver's license in the destination country.
+One key question that often arises is whether it is possible to ship a car when the owner does not have a valid driver's license in the destination country.

-The short answer is yes, it is possible to ship a car without a driving license, however there are important requirements that must be met for a successful import.
+The short answer is yes; shipping a car without a driver's license is possible.
+However, essential requirements must be met for a successful import.

 In this post, we will discuss the various documents needed, potential presence requirements at customs and inspection, age limits on the vehicle, and ownership rules that apply when importing a car without a valid license.